bitwarden/help/_articles/organizations/about-organizations.md

 Paid Organizations (Families, Teams, or Enterprise) automatically include those premium features (advanced 2FA options, Bitwarden Authenticator (TOTP), etc.) for **every** user enrolled in the Organization.

+### Comparing Organizations with Providers

+[Providers]({{site.baseurl}}/article/providers) are Vault-administration entities that allow businesses like Managed Service Providers (MSPs) to quickly create and administer **multiple Bitwarden Organizations** on behalf of business customers.

 ## Create an Organization

 Organizations are created and managed from the [Web Vault](https://vault.bitwarden.com){:target="\_blank"}.
 If you're new to Bitwarden, [create an account](https://vault.bitwarden.com/#/register){:target="\_blank"} before you start your Organization, then proceed with these instructions: